What Does 30 Grams of Protein Look Like?

 In practice, achieving 30 grams of this nutrient for breakfast can be quite challenging.
 Many people are surprised to learn that a large egg contains only 6 grams of protein!

-This meal requires more planning to meet the recommended intake, and most likely you will not be able to get the 30 grams from one single food item.
+This meal requires more planning to meet the recommended intake, and most likely, you will not be able to get the 30 grams from one single food item.

 For this meal, it’s more practical to provide specific examples of food combinations that help you reach the approximately 30-gram goal.
 Following the examples, you will find a list of high-protein breakfast foods to simplify your planning.